Christiane Laibach Member of the Board of Managing Directors of KfW in the Palm House of the Palmengarten

 CHRISTIANE LAIBACH: Climate and sustainability are major global issues that will have a decisive impact on our lives today and in the years and decades to come.
 This applies to us as individuals, to societies, but also to KfW, which sees itself as a climate and sustainability bank because it actively supports and drives this change.
 And this also applies in times of multiple crises that we are currently experiencing, whether it is the conflict in the Middle East or the Russian war of aggression in Ukraine.

-The resolutions on how to shape this change have been in place for eight years, for example the Paris Climate Agreement, but there is a lack of implementation in many countries.
+The resolutions on how to shape this change have been in place for nine years, for example the Paris Climate Agreement, but there is a lack of implementation in many countries.
 Is there more movement now?

 There is a danger that the issue will be pushed into the background in view of the various crises that are superimposed on each other, which I have just mentioned.
 On the one hand, this is understandable because we all tend to always solve the next problem.
 However, we must not lose sight of the long-term challenges of climate protection and biodiversity conservation.